Insidiae/perpetual-testing-initiative/Round 1/log-extra.md

 **Thoughts:** Alright, I think that wraps up the Stackeague Challenger Level Up event for me!
 As always, I'm glad to see my DSA skills I've been improving since last year being put to the test and succeeding!

 **Link to work:** [Stackleague](https://stackleague.com)

+### Extra Day 3: Monday, February 28th, 2022

+**Today's Progress**: Binged the Epic React Expert Interviews.

+**Thoughts:** Since I have an extra day left after finishing Epic React, I figured just chilling while listening to the Epic React Expert Interviews is a great way to wrap up this month.
+Firing up the next course after a short break!

+**Link to work:** N/A